-See also: request_irq(), irqaction().
+Defined in: kernel/irq.c See also: request_irq(), irqaction().

-get_fs() inline unsigned char get_fs_byte(const char addr) inline unsigned short get_fs_word(const unsigned short addr) inline unsigned long get_fs_long(const unsigned long addr)
+get_user() inline unsigned char get_user_byte(const char addr) inline unsigned short get_user_word(const short addr) inline unsigned long get_user_long(const int addr) #include <asm/segment.h>

-#include <asm/segment.h>

 Allows a driver to access data in user space, which is in a different segment than the kernel.
-When entering the kernel through a system call, a selector for the current user space segment is put in the fs segment register, thus the names.

 Note: these functions may cause implicit I/O, if the memory being accessed has been swapped out, and therefore pre-emption may occur at this point.
-Do not include these functions in critical sections of your code unless the critical sections are protected by cli()/sti() pairs.
+Do not include these functions in critical sections of your code even if the critical sections are protected by cli()/sti() pairs, because that implicit I/O will violate the integrity of your cli()/sti() pair.
+If you need to get at user-space memory, copy it to kernel-space memory before you enter your critical section.